Bessie Boehm Moore: Career

-From 1972 to 1988 she was a member of the National Commission on Libraries and Information Science for three consecutive presidents, Richard Nixon, Jimmy Carter, and Ronald Reagan.
+From 1972 to 1988 she was a member of the National Commission on Libraries and Information Science appointed by three consecutive presidents, Richard Nixon, Jimmy Carter, and Ronald Reagan.
 On the council she served as vice Chairman Emeritus.

 While many of her accomplishments were focused in her home state of Arkansas, she was an annual lecturer at many out of state universities from 1974.
 This list included the University of Michigan, University of Nebraska–Lincoln, Florida State University, University of Arizona, and the University of South Florida.
 She holds a special place as one of the five honorary members of the University of Michigan Library School Alumni Association.

 She was awarded American Library Association Honorary Membership in 1980.

-Moore had just three roles throughout her career not having to do with education or libraries: as one of the first County Supervisors for Jefferson County, Arkansas, her joint ownership of a local cafeteria with her husband until his death in 1958, and serving on the board of directors of the First National Bank of Little Rock from 1971 until 1979.
+Moore had three roles throughout her career not having to do with education or libraries: as one of the first County Supervisors for Jefferson County, Arkansas, her joint ownership of a local cafeteria with her husband until his death in 1958, and serving on the board of directors of the First National Bank of Little Rock from 1971 until 1979.